 In the summer season, some places in Alaska never see the sun set.
 That’s why it’s a good idea to bring a wide-brimmed hat.
 Even at these latitudes, the sun can be brutal on exposed skin.
 The good news is there is a wide variety available on sites like Amazon for relatively cheap.
 A small investment can save you from getting fried.

 Staying in an interior cabin?
 Or are you the type of person who likes white noise to sleep (it’s a good idea on a busy ship).
 In that case, we suggest packing a small fan for the cabin.
 They don’t have to take up much space and can provide some ventilation in stuffy cabins.
-The noise can also drown out the volume of people making noise in the hallways or adjacent cabins. $20 on Amazon
+The noise can also drown out the volume of people making noise in the hallways or adjacent cabins.
+This model is about $30 on Amazon

 A little tip: You ship will usually have seasickness pills set out for passengers to take if the water gets rough.
 However, we would suggest bringing your own.
 Everyone has different tolerances for how much motion causes them to get sick.
 You also don’t want to be reliant on the cruise ship having seasick pills if you start to feel queasy.
 Bring your own (boxes are $5) and take some at the first sign of symptoms (or even before).